Exploring Home Care Options for Aging Parents

 While home care helps with physical and medical needs, it doesn't alleviate the financial burdens that come with aging.
 As discussed, affording in-home care can be expensive.
 That’s where Truehold comes in.

-With our sale-leaseback agreement, your parents can unlock their equity without having to move.
-Truehold will buy their home and rent it back to them, giving them access to their hard-earned wealth debt-free.
+With our sell and stay transaction, your parents can unlock their equity without having to move.
+They'll sell their home, cash out their equity, and keep living at home as renters.
 Funds can be used to pay for in-home care, medical bills, retirement expenses, and more.

 Ready to learn more?
-Reach out to one of our advisors today.
+Reach out to one of our representatives today.

 Sources: